What is a Grader-Based Automation?

 Send Notifications: How will graders be alerted that they have tickets to grade

 For this step, fill out every section as you would for a regular Agent Based automation except for the "Assign Tickets" section.

 Within the Assign Tickets section, first select "Grader" to specify that this automation will be Grader Based instead of Agent Based.

 After this selection, specify what graders will be receiving these tickets to grade.
-In this case, you can choose to either send tickets to grade to a group of graders or individually select graders.
+In this case, you can choose to either send tickets to grade to a User Group or individually select graders.